 I think these four arguments are reasonably solid:

-- We should make cash payments from rich people to poor people.
-Other policies do not need to consider distributional effects.
+- We should prefer cash payments from rich people to poor people, compared to other policies motivated by distributional benefits.

 - Benefit phase-out is economically equivalent to taxes, and we should design the effective income tax schedule mindfully.